Retire by stateFigures verified May 31, 2026

 Does Massachusetts tax Social Security and pensions?

-Massachusetts does not tax Social Security benefits at the state level.
-Most private pension and annuity income is taxable, though many government pensions are exempt, so the type of benefit matters for your tax picture.
+Massachusetts does not tax your Social Security at the state level.
+Most private pension and annuity income is taxed, though many government pensions are exempt, so the type of benefit you draw is what matters for your tax picture.

 Mass.gov